Rust-GCC/gccrs/gcc/config/or1k/or1k.md

   DONE;
 })

-;; This is a placeholder, during RA, in order to create the PIC regiter.
+;; This is a placeholder, during RA, in order to create the PIC register.
 ;; We do this so that we don't unconditionally mark the LR register as ;; clobbered.
 It is replaced during prologue generation with the proper ;; set_got pattern below.
 This works because the set_got_tmp insn is the